 Some medicines and Methylprednisolone Alphapharm may interfere with each other.
 These include:

-Neuromuscular blocking drugs e.g. pancuronium
+neuromuscular blocking drugs, e.g. pancuronium

-medicines used to treat diabetes, e.g. insulin, metformin, glibenclamide
+medicines used to treat TB, e.g. isoniazid

-medicine for nausea e.g. aprepitant, fosaprepitant
+medicine for nausea, e.g. aprepitant, fosaprepitant

-medicines used for myasthenia gravis, glaucoma, Alzheimer's disease
+medicines used for myasthenia gravis , glaucoma , Alzheimer's disease

 bronchodilators (a type of medicine that opens up the airways in the lungs) used to treat asthma, bronchitis, emphysema, and

-other lung disease e.g. salbutamol
+other lung diseases, e.g. salbutamol

 some immunisations, inoculations or vaccinations